-You will receive the remaining loan amount directly from the school after tuition, fees, and student housing are covered.
+You will receive any remaining balance from the loan directly from the school after covering tuition, fees and student housing.

-Most private lenders start loan repayment while you’re still in school, but some do extend deferment or grace periods, although interest will continue to accrue.
+Most private lenders suggest borrowers start loan repayment while still in school, but most offer in-school deferment or grace periods, although interest will continue to accrue.

 Pros and cons of private student loans

 |Available to U.S. citizens and qualifying international students||Each bank sets its own terms and conditions|

 |No financial need requirements||Limited repayment options and hardship assistance programs|